 Guides

-Grow a Garden WFL Calculator: Win, Fair, or Lose Trade Checklist
+Grow a Garden WFL Calculator: Win, Fair, Lose

 Quick Answer

-Last checked: May 15, 2026.
+Last checked: June 2, 2026.
 Treat this as a trade worksheet, not a live price oracle.
-Check the current game, current event, and recent public value discussions before moving rare pets, mutated crops, or limited event items.
+Check the current game and current event before moving rare pets, mutated crops, or limited event items.

 Quick WFL Answer

-Call a trade a win only when the received side is stronger after demand, rarity, utility, and scam risk are all counted.
-If the offer looks good only because one item has a loud name, call it fair at best until you verify current demand.
+Call a trade a win only when the received side is stronger after value, demand, rarity, utility, pressure, and replacement risk are counted.
+Save or copy the check when you are comparing two offers; if the offer looks good only because one item has a loud name, call it fair at best until you verify current demand.

 WFL Input Table